e2nIEE/pandaprosumer/contributing.rst

 #.
 Put in a Pull request to the main repository: https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 #.
 For each Pull request, some checks will start automatically.
 It is required that the travis-ci
-   check passes (i. e. all pandaprosumer tests pass) to enable merging into the develop branch.
+   check passes (i. e. all pandapipes tests pass) to enable merging into the develop branch.

 #.
 If you want to amend the pull request (for example because tests are failing, or because the community/maintainers have asked for modifications), simply push more commits to the branch: ::